sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 If your servers have no internet access it's probably because...

-- You created the internet gateway but forgot to attach it to your VPC
+- **You created the internet gateway but forgot to attach it to your VPC**
 - You placed your NAT Gateways inside private subnets with no routes to the outside world
 - You have a missing route in your routing table
 - You created a routing table but forgot to associate your subnet(s) with it.

-提交
+解答：Awesome.
+Agreed!
+Actually, all these choices are perfectly valid trouble-shooting points to remember when you are trying to understand why your EC2 instances do not have internet access.